-1 E. When appropriate, the board and the division shall review and 2 the statewide school facilities inventory and needs assessment use 3 conducted by the joint committee on capital review and issued in 4 July, 1995.
+E. When appropriate, the board and the division shall review and use the statewide school facilities inventory and needs assessment conducted by the joint committee on capital review and issued in July, 1995.

-F. The school facilities oversight board shall contract with one or more private building inspectors to complete an initial assessment of 7 school facilities and equipment and shall inspect each school building in 8 this state at least once every five years to ensure compliance with 9 section 41-5711.
-A copy of the inspection report, together with any recommendations for building maintenance, shall be provided to the school 10 11 facilities oversight board and the governing board of the school district.
+5 F. The school facilities oversight board shall contract with one or 6 more private building inspectors to complete an initial assessment of 7 school facilities and equipment and shall inspect each school building in 8 this state at least once every five years to ensure compliance with 9 section 41-5711.
+A copy of the inspection report, together with any 10 recommendations for building maintenance, shall be provided to the school 11 facilities oversight board and the governing board of the school district.

-12 the board, as applicable, G. The division or may consider 13 appropriate combinations of facilities or uses in assessing and curing deficiencies pursuant to subsection A, paragraph 1 of this section and in 14 15 certifying plans for new school facilities pursuant to subsection C, 16 paragraph 2 of this section.
+G. The division or the board, as applicable, may consider appropriate combinations of facilities or uses in assessing and curing deficiencies pursuant to subsection A, paragraph 1 of this section and in certifying plans for new school facilities pursuant to subsection C, paragraph 2 of this section.

-17 H. The board shall not award any monies to fund new facilities that 18 are financed by class A bonds that are issued by the school district.
+H. The board shall not award any monies to fund new facilities thatare financed by class A bonds that are issued by the school district.